 The good news is that you can decide what works for you right now.

-1: Figure out your goals and priorities
+1: Figure out your goals

 You may want to make different choices if you’re focusing on learning a particular topic than if you’re looking to build up a community of people who are close enough to you to get together regularly.